An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Study Methodology

 In the following subsections, we describe the study methodology, which is depicted in Fig. \ref{fig:methodology}.
 We start by mining model and dataset lists.
-Next, for each model/dataset, we extract information necessary to construct the ML supply chain graph, recording and analyzing documentation deficiencies encountered during the process (RQ0).
-Then, we systematically analyze and evaluate the structure of the resulting supply chain graph (RQ1).
-This same graph, along with licensing information, is then used to address RQ2.
+Next, for each model/dataset, we extract information necessary to construct the ML supply chain graph, recording and analyzing documentation deficiencies encountered during the process ($RQ_0$).
+Then we systematically analyze and evaluate the structure of the resulting supply chain graph ($RQ_1$).
+The same graph, along with the licensing information, is then used to address $RQ_2$.